COVID-19: HOW TO VISIT AND WHAT TO EXPECT

 Can group tours be scheduled?

 In keeping with physical distancing standards, group tours cannot be scheduled at this time.
 We are pursuing various options to make this possible in the future.
-In the meantime, the front desk attendant will find you during your visit to answer any questions you may have.
+In the meantime, the front desk attendant will answer any questions you may have.

 How are public classes, programs, events, performances, and tours affected?